vppillai/h3Docs/system/wifiprov/docs/usage.md

 MHC configuration menu for TCP Socket:
 ![](./images/SYS_Wi-Fi_Provision_MHC_diagram_1.png)

 - Enable Check box "TCP Socket" to include TCP Socket Wi-Fi provisioning method.
 - Modifiy the "Socket Server Port".Defult port number is 6666.
+- After making configuration changes, generate the code.
+- Compile the project and load the image into device.

 Wi-Fi provisioning service can be configured to use TCP socket, a socket server is activated when the device boots.Use a laptop or mobile phone as a TCP client to connect to the device's socket server.
 Wi-Fi provisioning service defult TCP server port is 6666.